-- 0 and 1 are fixed in the least significant bits
+- 0 and 1 are fixed in the most significant bits (MSB)

 - The next 22 bits are randomly generated

-- The prand constitutes of these least significant 24 bits
+- The prand constitutes of these most significant 24 bits

-- The upper 24 bits represent a hash value which generated using the prand and the IRK
+- The lower 24 bits represent a hash value which is generated using the prand and the IRK

 Non-Resolvable Random Private Address

 The other type of Random Private addresses is the Non-Resolvable Random Private Address.

 This type of addresses also changes periodically.
 However, unlike resolvable addresses, it is not resolvable by any other device.
 The sole purpose of this type of addresses is to prevent tracking by any other BLE device.

 This type is not very common, but sometimes used in beacon applications.

 The format of Non-Resolvable Random Private Addresses is as follows:

-- 0 and 0 are fixed in the least significant bits
+- 0 and 0 are fixed in the most significant bits (MSB)

 - The remaining 46 bits are chosen at random

 Privacy in BLE

 Privacy is a major concern for users of Bluetooth devices, and it needs be taken seriously.
 What we mean by privacy in this context is making sure that untrusted parties are not able to track a device by its Bluetooth address.

 If no careful measures are put in place, this Address can be used to track users.
 Fortunately, BLE provides Privacy features to safeguard against such attacks.

 Privacy for Bluetooth devices is achieved by using a resolvable private address.
 This type of addresses requires bonding of the two Bluetooth devices in order for one to resolve the address of the other.

 Here are the steps involved in implementing privacy for BLE devices:

 - A key referred to as the IRK (Identity Resolving Key) is used in generating and resolving the resolvable random private address.

 - The IRK generated by each device locally either randomly or assigned during manufacturing.